 Summer is often a time for holidays - for you, your clients, and, if you have any, your children.

 If you’re planning on taking time off, make sure you manage your clients’ or customers’ expectations.
 Let them know in advance if you’ll be out of touch or won’t be open for a while, or find someone to cover the work for you.

 If you have children who will be around over the summer holidays, balancing your work with spending time with them can be tough.
-Our survival guide for the summer holidays is a great place for working parents to start.

 It can be hard to stay focused during summer, even if you don’t have kids around.
 Hot weather makes for a stuffy work environment, and often your mind will be on picnics and summer drinks rather than planning for winter or sorting your tax return.

 Fortunately (or unfortunately) the British summer isn’t all sunshine - as recent weather has shown.
 Keeping an eye on the weather forecast will help you plan your time, so you can get on with work chores while it’s raining and give yourself more time for fun when it’s nice outside.

 Want to know more about working in hot weather?
 Try our article on staying focused on your business while the sun is shining.